exasol/quality-summarizer-maven-plugin/doc/design.md

 * `qg~allowed-execution-time~1`

-Needs: dsn, utest
+Needs: itest

 ### Failing Safely When Summarization Breaks
 `qs~failing-safely-when-summarization-breaks~1`

-An integration test proves that the Maven build can continue when the metric extraction failed.
+An integration test proves that the Maven build continues when the metric extraction failed.

 Covers:

 * `qg~failing-safely-when-summarization-breaks~1`

-Needs: dsn, utest
+Needs: impl, itest

 ## Risks and Technical Debts